Avery Aylsworth: Media appearances

-Professional career
+Professional playing career

 Aylsworth signed his first professional contract with Raision Loimu in Finland for the 2019/20 season.
 During the season, Aylsworth won 3 match MVP's and was a 14x ProLibero award winner.
 Between professional seasons, Aylsworth competed in the AVP Grass Nationals in South Carolina finishing 3rd after losing to Taylor Crabb, Andy Benesh, and Eric Beranek.

 Soon after, Aylsworth signed with VfB Friedrichshafen for the 2020/21 season where he played with libero Markus Steuerwald, setters Dejan Vincic and Joseph Worsley, outside hitters Nicolas Marechal, Rares Balean, Benjamin Bonin, and Martti Juhkami, opposites Linus Weber and Lukas Maase and middle blocker Arno Van De Velde, David Fiel, Markus Bohme, and Nehemiah Mote.
 The 2021 season ended with a silver medal in Bundesliga Championship Finals against Berlin Recycling Volleys.

 Aylsworth re-signed with VfB Friedrichshafen following his first season with the team for the 2021-2022 season.
 Here, Aylsworth and VfB Friedrichshafen won the 2022 DVV German Cup against SVG Lunebuerg, the 17th Cup title in the club's history and Aylsworth's first professional trophy.
 Aylsworth started the match and finished with 60% positive reception on 15 receptions in the victory.
 In similar fashion as the year prior, VfB Friedrichshafen and Aylsworth earned a silver medal in the Bundesliga Championship Finals against Berlin Recycling Volleys following a five match series.
 Aylsworth was coached by Mark Lebedew and Radomir Vemic and shared the court in the 2022 season with fellow liberos Blair Bann and Nikola Pekovic, setters Dejan Vincic and Stefan Thiel, receivers Luciano Vincentin, Ben-Simon Bonin, Daniel Muniz de Oliveira, and Vojin Cacic, middle blockers Lucas van Berkel, Andri Aganits, and Markus Boehme, and opposites Simon Hirsch and Lukas Maase.

 Aylsworth joined Durham University in 2022/23 and competed in the English National Volleyball League where he won the League title.